madhavmehndiratta/blog/_posts/2020-06-03-cryptobank-vulnhub-walkthrough.md

 ...
 ```

-The tools directory is queit interesting, we can do a lot of things here, but all the malacious activities are blocked by a firewall installed on the website.
+The tools directory is quite interesting, we can do a lot of things here, but all the malicious activities are blocked by a firewall installed on the website.
 I had a look around these tools.
-‘Execute a command’ requires another username and password which we don't have, ‘Upload a file’ seemed to only accept image files (atleast without trying to hack it anyway).
+‘Execute a command’ requires another username and password which we don't have, ‘Upload a file’ seems to only accept image files (atleast without trying to hack it anyway).
 ‘View a system file’ seems more interesting though.

 <center><br>
 <img src="/assets/img/uploads/cryptobank/tools.png">